The Hyperlocal Documentary

 The red dot on this map is where I live.
 Seven years ago, I decided to change the direction of my documentary filmmaking practice.
 I wrote the Six-Block Manifesto as a guideline for filmmaking.
 For more complete information about the Six-Block Manifesto read the April 2013 issue of POV Magazine.

-A recent study published by University of British Columbia examining census data, confirms that dramatic changes are reshaping the city’s socio-economic landscape.
-Vancouver, once solidly middle-class is emerging a city of extremes.
+Numerous academic studies have confirmed that dramatic changes have reshaped the city’s socio-economic landscape.
+Vancouver, once solidly middle-class is now a city of extremes.

 And in the light of such changes, I have been inspired by the words of Geographer David Harvey who suggests that citizens of the world have a “right to the city” According to Harvey, The right to the city is far more than the individual liberty to access urban resources: it is a right to change ourselves by changing the city.